Tips For Interpreters

 6. Join industry associations: local and national

-Each region, state, city has its own industry association as well.
+Each region, state, and city has its own industry association as well.
 They offer great opportunities to learn what is happening close to home.
 Many hold events where you can meet colleagues and create business contacts.
-In the mid-Atlantic region we recommend the DVTA , or the New York Circle of Translators.
+In the mid-Atlantic region, we recommend the DVTA , or the New York Circle of Translators.